Skip to content

 3. Identify Tallyfy Tasks for Operator:

-• Pinpoint tasks within your Tallyfy processes that involve web interactions suitable for Operator, such as online ordering, booking appointments, or simple data lookups on public websites.
+• Pinpoint tasks within your Tallyfy processes that involve web interactions suitable for Operator, such as online ordering, booking appointments, or data lookups on public websites.

 4. Formulate Clear Prompts: